-He retired early that night, and fell asleep still meditating on the events of the day.
+He retired early that night, and fell asleep still meditating on his conversation with the stranger.

 On his way to the ranch, next morning, he sat down to rest on the same rock he had occupied the evening before and tried to reconstruct the scene as it had been then, but there was a vast change.
 The gorgeous ocean of yesterday was now a sickly-looking green, and the golden sky had become shrouded with a cold, grey mist; the sun was a palely reflected light toward the southeast.
-His thoughts again turned to Grayson: his youthful appearance for a man over seventy, and his vague air of mystery and untold wonders.
+His thoughts again turned to Grayson: his youthful appearance for a man over seventy, and his air of mystery.
 Yet he was warm and sociable with it all, and instead of being repellent he was extremely fascinating.